-There are three core business models sourcing products.
-Buying organisations need to define what their business model is and how their process operates, never expect the vendor will understand your business model and process.
+There are three different platforms to sourcing products.
+Buying organisations need to define what their business model is and how their process operates, never expect the supplier will understand your business model and process.

 Managing container fill is important in small and large organisations.
 Excellent purchase order planning, logistics and carton size working to pack sizes that maximise container fill, and warehousing racking is key.